Bobb'e Says

 Bobb'e Says is a live-action clip series hosted by Bobb'e J. Thompson that aired on Cartoon Network from August 19, 2009, to September 23, 2009.
+It was cancelled due to low ratings.
 In the series Thompson provided commentary about video clips that aired as part of the episode.
 It was part of the CN Real block, and premiered the same day as another series, Dude, What Would Happen.
 Bobb'e Says is Cartoon Network's shortest lived live-action series along with BrainRush, both only running for six episodes.
-The entire series was available for purchase on the iTunes Store at one point, but has since been delisted and is currently lost media with exception towards episode one.